Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 Sowing and planting

-The Black-eyed Susan is sensitive to cold and frost is fatal to it.
+The Black-Eyed Susan is sensitive to cold and frost is fatal to it.
 It is a tropical plant suited to warm climates that does not tolerate frost.
-It cannot withstand temperatures below 8°C, which is why, in our climates, it is usually grown as an annual in the ground or planted in pots to be brought indoors, protected from frost during winter.
-In October, before the first frosts, move the pots to a bright and warm place (the temperature should be above 10°C to preserve its beautiful foliage).
-You can take them outside during the beautiful season.
+It cannot withstand temperatures below 8°C, which is why, in our climates, it is usually grown as an annual in the ground or potted to be brought indoors, protected from frost during winter.
+In October, before the first frosts, move the pots to a bright, warm place (the temperature should be above 10°C to preserve its beautiful foliage).
+You can take them outside during the lovely season.

-It needs full sun to flower well.
-In the south of our country, it will fear the scorching sun and will accept partial shade protected from the burning rays of noon.
+It requires full sun to flower well.
+In the south of our country, it will fear overly hot sun and will accept partial shade, protected from the scorching midday rays.

 This beautiful climbing perennial grows quickly and should be planted in light, rich, and well-draining soil.
-In fertile and cool soil, its growth will be multiplied and its flowering very abundant.
+In fertile, cool soil, its growth will be enhanced, and its flowering will be very abundant.

-The Black-eyed Susan can reach 2 m in the space of a summer.
-The height of the plant is very variable: plan for an appropriate support and enough space.
+The Black-Eyed Susan can reach 2 m in the space of a summer.
+The height of the plant is very variable: ensure you have an appropriate support and enough space.
 It needs to be trained or staked if you are using it as a climber.

 This remarkable climber is easy to grow, both in the ground and in pots on the terrace or in a greenhouse.

-Its flowering continues from May to the first frosts, making it an excellent choice for quickly flowering large, lush pots or stunning hanging baskets that can be kept on the balcony all summer or in the conservatory where it can thrive in warmth during winter.
+Its continuous flowering from May to the first frosts makes it an excellent choice for quickly flowering large, lush pots or stunning hanging baskets that can be kept on the balcony all summer or in the conservatory where it can thrive in warmth during winter.

-When not guided on a support or staked, in the garden, it can also form an elegant bushy and trailing mass over a low wall or a unique ground cover at the foot of shrubs.
+When not guided on a support or staked, in the garden, it can also form an elegant bushy and trailing mass above a low wall or a unique groundcover at the foot of shrubs.

 Plant the plug plants in the ground, only when the risk of frost has passed, during the month of May.
 Seeds can be sown in a warm place, starting in March, in pots or trays.
 You can also sow directly in the ground from April to June.